OpenEvalProject/evals/manuscripts/elife-81154/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/81154/elife-81154-fig7-v1.jpg)

 **Figure 7.:** Male WT mice at 10 weeks of age or 20 months of age received a TBI or Sham procedure.
 1.5 months later, bulk RNA-seq was performed on the 4 experimental groups with 3 biological replicates per group (each biological replicate consisted of meningeal RNA samples from 2 to 3 independent mice). (a) Dot plot showing GO term molecular functions enriched by the repressed genes unique to the Young TBI vs Aged TBI comparison.
 The color and size of each dot represents the size of the GO term and the number of upregulated genes that contribute to each term, respectively. (b) Violin plot depicting counts of significantly repressed extracellular matrix related genes (FDR <0.1). (c) Quantitative PCR relative expression of Col4a1 and Col5a2 within the dural meninges 1.5 months after TBI (Sham n=10, TBI n=10, rep = 1). (d) Bar plot shows enrichment of GO term biological processes related to the immune system with the genes unique to the Young TBI vs Aged TBI comparison.
 The color of each bar represents the number of upregulated genes that contribute to each GO term. (e) Violin plots depicting counts of significantly activated immune-related genes (FDR <0.1). (b,e) Each statistic represents the adjusted p-value calculated for each gene using DESeq2.
 The central line within each plot represents the median of the data set.
 The upper and lower boundaries of the box represent the third (Q3) and first (Q1) quartiles respectively.
 The violin plot encompasses the three biological repeats.
 The width of the violin plot represents the frequency of observations at that given y-value.
 Therefore, the wider the violin plot, the higher the frequency of observations.
 FDR and p-values for (a,b,d,e) were calculated with DESeq2 using the Wald test for significance following fitting to a negative binomial linear model and the Benjamini-Hochberg procedure to control for false discoveries.
-Error bars in (c) depict mean  ± s.e.m. p values for (c) were calculated using unpaired two-sample students t-tests.Figure 7—source data 1.Figure 7—source data 2.Figure 7—source data 3.Figure 7—source data 4.Figure 7—source data 5.
+Error bars in (c) depict mean  ± s.e.m. p values for (c) were calculated using unpaired two-sample students t-tests.

 Additionally, we looked into the genes that were uniquely activated in the Aged TBI mice as compared to the Young TBI mice.
 We found that genes associated with immune activation were profoundly upregulated in aged TBI mice in comparison to their young TBI counterparts (Figure 7d).
 The most enriched GO biological processes included the ‘defense response’ and ‘immune system process’ (Figure 7d).
 Some of the genes that contributed to the upregulation of these immune-related terms included those associated with immunoglobulin production (Ighg2c), T and B cell signaling (Cd24a, Zap70, Cxcr6), and cell death (Casp12, C2) (Figure 7e).
 In summary, these findings highlight some of the distinct changes seen in the aged meningeal tissue following TBI.
 Specifically, we find that mild TBI in aged mice results in prolonged activation of immune genes and decreased expression of genes involved in extracellular matrix remodeling and the maintenance of cellular junctions.
 Furthermore, we report that while the meningeal transcriptome in young mice returns almost completely to baseline resting levels by 1.5 months post mild head injury, the aged meninges, in contrast, continue to exhibit substantial and protracted transcriptional alterations related to head injury.

-## Immune system-related transcriptional changes link TBI-driven gene expression patterns in young mice with chronic changes seen in aging
+### Immune system-related transcriptional changes link TBI-driven gene expression patterns in young mice with chronic changes seen in aging

 Finally, we wanted to investigate whether post-TBI gene expression changes persist in aged mice by identifying common gene expression patterns between the young mice one week after injury and the aged mice 1.5 months after injury.
 To do this, we looked at both the scRNA-seq dataset (one week after TBI) and the bulk RNA-seq dataset (1.5 months after TBI) to determine whether there were shared differentially expressed genes.
 First, we compared the differentially expressed genes in the T cells, B cells, Fibroblasts, and Macrophages in the scRNA-seq dataset with the differentially expressed genes in the Young Sham vs. Aged Sham comparison, to determine whether some of these genes were shared with aging alone (Figure 8a).
 While there were 139 shared differentially regulated genes, a majority of the differentially expressed genes in each dataset were not shared (Figure 8a).
 When we looked more closely at the shared downregulated genes, we found that many were important for wound healing and maintenance of connective tissue (Figure 8c).
 These data suggest that some of the downregulated genes important for wound healing in the subacute time point after TBI remain chronically downregulated in the aged meninges, further supporting the idea that aged meninges may be less able to respond to injury at baseline.
 Some of the upregulated genes that were shared at the subacute time point and chronically in aging were genes that contribute to abnormal immune cell physiology, innate immune response, and immune cell activation, again supporting the notion that aged meninges adopt a chronic, baseline activation of the immune system (Figure 8c).
 Alternatively, while the young meninges initially upregulate some genes important for an inflammatory response one week following TBI, gene expression levels eventually return to baseline.

 ![Figure 8.](https://cdn.elifesciences.org/articles/81154/elife-81154-fig8-v1.jpg)

 **Figure 8.:** Differential gene expression was compared between the scRNA-seq dataset in young mice (1 week post-TBI) and the bulk RNA-seq dataset in aged mice (1.5 months post-TBI).
 Quantification of the number of differentially regulated genes shared between T cells, B cells, Fibroblasts, and Macrophages in the scRNA-seq dataset with the differentially expressed genes seen in (a) aging alone and (b) 1.5 months after TBI in aged mice (FDR < 0.1).
 Modified circos plots depicting the shared up- and down-regulated genes and the cellular processes to which they contribute, between the T Cells, B Cells, Fibroblasts, and Macrophages from the scRNA-seq dataset and the bulk RNA-seq dataset in (c) aging alone and (d) 1.5 months after TBI.
 The color of the circle with each gene represents the cell population to which the gene belongs.
 The size of the grey circles corresponds to the number of genes contributing to the term, which is shown by the intersecting line from each gene.
 FDR values in the bulk RNA-seq dataset were calculated with DESeq2 using the Wald test for significance following fitting to a negative binomial linear model and the Benjamini-Hochberg procedure to control for false discoveries.
 Differential gene expression in the scRNA-seq dataset was calculated using the ZINB-WaVE function for zero-enriched datasets and DESeq2.
 Graphs in (c–d) were constructed using ToppCluster and Cytoscape.
-FDR; false discovery rate.Figure 8—source data 1.The up- and downregulated genes for macrophages, fibroblasts, B Cells and T cells were assessed for the scRNA-seq dataset.
-The up- and downregulated genes for the Young Sham vs. Aged Sham and those unique to the Young TBI vs. Aged TBI were assessed for the bulk RNA-seq dataset.
+FDR; false discovery rate.

 Looking more closely at the differentially regulated genes shared between the Young TBI vs. Aged TBI bulk RNA sequencing comparison and the T cells, B cells, Fibroblasts, and Macrophages of the scRNA-seq dataset, we found 119 genes in common (Figure 8b).
 Similar to aging alone, many of the common upregulated genes were related to abnormal immune cell activation, reflecting the chronically activated immune response that occurs after TBI in aging (Figure 8d).
 Of the shared downregulated genes, many contribute to cell adhesion and response to endoplasmic reticulum stress (Figure 8d).
 Altogether, while a majority of the genes that were differentially expressed in both the bulk RNA and scRNA sequencing datasets were not shared, the common genes reflect a pattern of abnormal immune cell activation and a defective response to healing as demonstrated by the downregulation of genes important for extracellular matrix repair and cellular adhesion.
 While the aged mice still exhibit this signature 1.5 months after injury, the young mice express these shared genes initially, but return to baseline levels 1.5 months after injury.